 Jersey finger is a tear of one of the flexor tendons in a finger.
-It is common in contact sports and can cause the tendon to bunch at the base of the finger.
+It is common in contact sports and causes the tendon to bunch at the base of the finger.

 Jersey finger symptoms